deepaksood619/deepaksood619.github.io/docs/ai/ml-fundamentals/intro.md

 = (observation - prediction(x))2
 = (y - y')2

-## Mean square error(MSE) is the average squared loss per example over the whole dataset.
+## Mean square error(MSE)

+MSE is the average squared loss per example over the whole dataset.
 To calculate MSE, sum up all the squared losses for individual examples and then divide by the number of examples

 MSE=1N∑(x,y)∈D(y−prediction(x))2